-- 1. Plan of Study.
-Each student must file a plan of study with his/her graduate program director and the Jackson College of Graduate Studies by the end of the first semester of graduate work.
-The plan must be signed and dated by the student and the graduate program director before it can be considered official. - 2.
+- Plan of Study.
+Each student must file a plan of study with the Director of Graduate Studies and the Jackson College of Graduate Studies by the end of the first semester of graduate work.
+The plan must be signed and dated by the graduate student and the graduate program director before it can be considered official. - Advisory Committee.
 Create an advisory committee before the second semester of enrollment.
 An advisory committee of four faculty members will direct the program of each student.
-Three of the members will be from the content areas, and one member will be from the College of Education.
+Three of the members will be from the content areas, and one member will be from the Department of Professional Teacher Education.
 One member of the Advisory Committee will serve as chairperson and will assume the major responsibility for advising the student.
 The department's Director of Graduate Studies will maintain all student records and will serve as an advisor in supervising the student's progress toward a degree.